Bateleur: Vocalizations

 Bateleurs are usually silent for much of the year.
 The main call, uttered whether perched or in aerial display, or when pirating from other raptors, is a far-carrying, loud raucous schaaaa-aw.
 They may too vocalize in a similar manner during courtship.
 Alternatively, bateleur calls may consist of resonant barking calls, kow-aw.
 The barking call can be accompanied by half-spread wings and jerking of the body up and down or may too be uttered in flight, the latter in a similar manner to that of a fish eagle.
 Distraction display are sometimes accompanied by subdued barking chatter, ka-ka-ka-ka....
 A not dissimilar call of kau-kau-kau-koaagh-koaggh has been described as given by perched birds.
 Other softer calls are uttered when perched near the nest.
 The young of the bateleur tend to engage harsh squealing call is kyup-kyup keeaw keeaw, usually as a hunger call at approach of parent with food.
-Also the species’ young may make a melodious twip call.
+Also the species' young may make a melodious twip call.

 Distribution and habitat

 The bateleur occupies a very large range through mainly sub-Saharan Africa.
 The species resides in West Africa from southern Mauritania to Senegal, The Gambia, Guinea-Bissau, Guinea, the northern portions of Sierra Leone, Ivory Coast and much of Ghana through western Burkina Faso, much of Togo and Benin and northern and central Nigeria.
 It is possibly extinct in Mauritania, range restricted in Guinea (mainly to Kiang West) and Liberia but is still locally common where good habitat remains elsewhere in this region.
 Similarly far north, a rare population is believed to persist out of Africa in extreme southwestern Saudi Arabia and western Yemen.
 In central and east Africa, the bateleur may be found in northern Cameroon, southern Niger, southern Chad, southern Sudan, South Sudan, northern Central African Republic, Eritrea, Ethiopia, Djibouti, western Somalia, northern, eastern and southern Democratic Republic of the Congo and a majority of Uganda, Kenya and Tanzania.
 In Southern Africa, the bateleur is found quite widely, being found almost throughout, where habitat is favorable, Angola, Zambia, Zimbabwe, Malawi and Mozambique.
 Additionally, they may range Botswana in all but southernmost portion also being found still in northern and eastern Namibia and northwestern South Africa, where its range has contracted considerably from as far south once as the Cape Province to almost entirely to being found exclusively within protected areas north of the Orange River excepting a portion of Kruger National Park.
 The species is possibly extirpated from Eswatini in southern Africa.
 The bateleur is regarded as a vagrant in the countries of Tunisia, Cyprus and rarely Egypt, Israel and Iraq.
 In April 2012 a juvenile bateleur was seen in Algeciras in southern Spain.
+In 2015 and 2022, juveniles spotted as far north as Black Sea coast of Turkey in the cities of Istanbul and Sinop respectively.